Reichsführer-SS: Relationship with the Waffen-SS

 The Waffen-SS eventually grew from three regiments to over 38 divisions and served alongside the German Army, but was never formally part of it.
-During World War II, the authority of the Reichsführer-SS over the Waffen-SS was mainly administrative in that certain General-SS offices controlled supply and logistics aspects of the Waffen-SS.
+During World War II, the authority of the Reichsführer-SS over the Waffen-SS was mainly administrative in that certain General-SS offices controlled supply and logistics aspects of it.
 Himmler also held authority to create new Waffen-SS divisions as well as order the formation of various smaller SS combat units.
 The daily association with the Waffen-SS, however, encompassed primarily inspecting Waffen-SS troops and presenting high-ranking medals to its members.

 The Reichsführer-SS further never exercised direct operational authority over Waffen-SS units until the very end of the war and then only through his capacity as an Army Group commander and not as the head of the SS.
 Top Waffen-SS commanders, such as Sepp Dietrich, Wilhelm Bittrich, and Matthias Kleinheisterkamp, further held a certain derision for Himmler, describing him as "sly and unmilitary".

 Attached to the office was the 18,438-strong SS formations managed by the Kommandostab Reichsführer-SS ("Command Staff Reichsführer-SS") reporting directly to Himmler.
 To head the Command Staff, Himmler appointed career army officer Kurt Knoblauch, who acted as chief of staff for the units.
 Prior to the launch of the invasion of the Soviet Union in June 1941, these formations included two motorized SS-Infantry Brigades, two SS-Cavalry Regiments combined into the SS Cavalry Brigade, a bodyguard battalion, flak units and a number of companies of support troops.
 Units were temporarily placed under army command for operations, but the Reichsführer could call them back at any time.
 Despite the name, it was not employed as a unified HQ unit.
 Instead, its individual units were sent to occupied areas, subordinated to local Higher SS and Police Leaders (HSSPFs) and used for so-called "pacification actions" alongside the Einsatzgruppen.
 Often these actions were atrocities and mass murders, targeting Jews, political prisoners and "suspected partisans".